 The internship requires a commitment of 300 hours over 12 weeks, with a minimum of 24 hours weekly.
 Applicants unable to meet this commitment are encouraged to apply for volunteer positions instead.

-Applicants must be in good health and provide proof of a current physical, Tetanus vaccination and negative TB test.
-You must be Honest, Dependable, Punctual, Polite, Happy, and Safe.
-Also, a Self-Starter, a Team Player, and have your own Transportation.
-Interns are responsible for their own housing and health insurance.
+Candidates must be in good health and able to provide recent medical documentation, including a physical examination, Tetanus vaccination, and a negative TB test.
+Successful applicants will be dependable, punctual, courteous, positive, safety-conscious, self-motivated, team-oriented, and have reliable transportation.
+Interns are responsible for their own accommodation and health insurance.

 I understand that the information on my internship application is subject to check and verification by Cat Tales Wildlife Center, and that my previous and present employers, organizations, and volunteer associations may be asked for information as to my character and record with them.
 I hereby grant permission to Cat Tales Wildlife Center to contact these employers, organizations, and volunteer associations, and further, I hereby authorize my former and/or present employers, organizations, and volunteer associations to give any information as to my character and employment record with them.

 I also grant permission to Cat Tales Wildlife Center to obtain information from and/or copy police and court records in order to conduct a pre-internship investigation on me.
 I hereby release from all liability and damages those individuals, companies, organizations, or agencies who provide information as stated above.